 06-06-1875 – 08-12-1955 Thomas Mann – Born in the Free City of Lûbeck, German Empire.
 He was a German novelist, short story writer, social critic, philanthropist, essayist, and won the 1929 Nobel Prize in Literature.
 In 1905, Mann married Katia Pringsheim, daughter of a wealthy, secular Jewish industrialist family.
 She later joined the Lutheran church.
 The couple had six children.
+The two oldest, Erika and Klaus, were gay.
 The outbreak of WWII on September 1, 1939, motivated Mann to make anti-Nazi speeches (in German) to the German people via the BBC.
 He was one of the few publicly active opponents of Nazism among German expatriates in the U.S. The Mann family emigrated to the U.S. in 1939, where he taught at Princeton University.
 In 1942, the family moved to the Pacific Palisades, Los Angeles, California, where they lived until after WWII.
 On June 23, 1944, Mann became a naturalized citizen of the United States.
 He returned to Europe in 1952, but never lived in Germany again.
 Mann’s diaries, unsealed in 1975, tell of his struggles with his bisexuality, which found reflection in his works, most prominently in his novella, Death In Venice.

 06-06-1894 – 02-29-1972 Violet Trefusis – Born in London, England.
 She was an English socialite and author.
 She was married to Denys Trefusis from 1919 until his death in 1929.
 Violet is best remembered for her long affair with Vita Sackville-West.
 Both women wrote about their affair in novels.
 Their affair was also written about in Virginia Woolf’s novel Orlando: A Biography.
 Violet wrote novels and non-fiction, both in English and in French.
 In 1921, the two women went to France where they spent six weeks together.
 Their affair ended when Vita’s husband threatened to break off their marriage.
 From 1923 on, Violet was one of the many lovers of the Singer sewing machine heiress Winnaretta Singer, wife of the gay Prince Edmond de Polignac.
 In 1940 Violet and Vita met again and they kept in touch for the rest of their lives.
 A lot of their love letters and poems written to each other have survived.

 06-06-1950 – 10-05-2015 Chantal Akerman – Born in Brussels, Belgium.
 She is a Belgian film and TV director, screenwriter, producer, cinematographer and professor of film at the City College of New York.
-Her best known film is Jeanne Dielman, 23 qui du Commerce, 1080 Bruxelles (1975).
+Her best-known film is Jeanne Dielman, 23 qui du Commerce, 1080 Bruxelles (1975).
 According to film scholar Gwendolyn Audrey Foster, Akerman’s influence on feminist filmmaking and avant-garde cinema has been substantial.
 Her latest film, No Home Movie, was being shown at the 2015 New York Film Festival.
-She commited suicide on October 5, 2015.
+She committed suicide on October 5, 2015.
 According to her sister, she had been hospitalized for depression.
 She was known as being openly lesbian.

 06-06-1958 Tracey Adams – Born Debra Blaisdell in Severna Park, Maryland.
 She is an American porn superstar whose career has spanned three decades.
 Comfortable sexing with men and women in film but is openly a lesbian.
 She has appeared in over 300 movies during the 1980s and 90s.
 She also appeared in mainstream movies, such as the 1986 comedy film Wimps and in the French TV movie La femme en noir in 1988.

-06-06-1961 Grace Ross – She grew up in New York (birth place unknown) before she moved to Worcester, Massachusetts.
+06-06-1961 Grace Ross – She grew up in New York (birthplace unknown) before she moved to Worcester, Massachusetts.
 In 2006 Ross became the first open lesbian to run for Governor of Massachusetts.
 She lost to Deval Patrick receiving only 1.95% of the total vote.
 In December 2006, she was named “Person of the Year” by the New England gay-orientated magazine, IN News Weekly.
-In 2008, Ross helped found the Massachusetts Alliance Against Predatory Lending, a coalition of over 30 community organizations, housing counseling agencies, legal services groups and other who have come together to work on the sub-prime foreclosure crisis in Massachusetts.
+In 2008, Ross helped found the Massachusetts Alliance Against Predatory Lending, a coalition of over 30 community organizations, housing counseling agencies, legal services groups and others who have come together to work on the sub-prime foreclosure crisis in Massachusetts.
 She is also active in the Worcester Anti-Foreclosure Team (WAFT).

 06-06-1970 J.C.
 Adams – Born in Pittsburgh, Pennsylvania.
-He is an American author, magazine editor and reporter whose work focuses on the adult pornographic industry.
+He is an American author, magazine editor, and reporter whose work focuses on the adult pornographic industry.
 He is also a director of gay phonographic films.
 Since 2003, Adams has been a regular guest on the Derek and Romaine Show, on SIRIUS OutQ Satellite Radio.
 He is known to be bisexual.

 06-06-1978 Mondo Guerra (Armando Thomas “Mondo” Guerra) – Born in the Denver, Colorado area.
 Guerra is a fifth-generation Mexican-American from the Denver area.
 He is a fashion designer and activist.
 Guerra finished as runner-up on Season 8 of Project Runway, and later won the series’ first All-Stars season.
 He was also the first contestant on the show to come from Denver, Colorado.
-On November 30, 2010, Guerra appeared with Liza Minnelli, Kenneth Cole and Cheyenne Jackson on the trading floor of the New York Stock Exchange to ring the opening bell and usher in World AIDS Day.
+On November 30, 2010, Guerra appeared with Liza Minnelli, Kenneth Cole, and Cheyenne Jackson on the trading floor of the New York Stock Exchange to ring the opening bell and usher in World AIDS Day.
 He is HIV positive.
 Guerra was listed on Out’s 3rd Annual 100 Most Eligible Bachelors (2013).

 06-06-1988 Gideon Glick – Born in Philadelphia, Pennsylvania.
 He is an American stage performer and movie actor.
 His Broadway work includes the role of Ernst in the musical Spring Awakening.
 Glick is openly gay and has stated in interviews that he came out when he was in the seventh grade.
 He was listed on Out’s 3rd Annual 100 Most Eligible Bachelors (2013).